Ahhj/advent-of-code-2021/README.md

 My aim is to complete as many of the problems as possible using only built-in python packages 🤓

-I'm also going to try to avoid stack overflow 😅 - at least outside of the 'how do I do this thing I've done 1000 times before?' questions 🙃
+I'm also going to try to avoid stack overflow as much as possible 😅 (at least outside of the 'how do I do this thing I've done 1000 times before?' questions 🙃)

 # Getting started